 Palace Elisabeth

-The 5-star Palace Elisabeth is a heritage hotel and historic landmark in the center of Hvar Town.
+Set in a luxuriously renovated historical building, the 5-star Palace Elisabeth is a heritage hotel and landmark in the center of Hvar Town.

 It captures the essence of days gone by, yet it offers the modern luxury we’ve come to expect today.
 Every room has a view of the Pjaca, the largest square in Dalmatia, or of Hvar Bay.